griffbr/TIS/README.md

 ![alt text](https://github.com/griffbr/TIS/blob/master/figures/DAVIS16_Unsupervised.png "DAVIS results for state-of-the-art unsupervised methods")
 <br />

-__Visual comparison of segmentation methods on DAVIS dataset.__ TISM-based methods improve performance across all categories of supervision.
+__Visual comparison of segmentation methods on DAVIS dataset.__ TIS_M-based methods improve performance across all categories of supervision.
 ![alt text](https://github.com/griffbr/TIS/blob/master/figures/DAVIS16_plot.png "Visual comparison of segmentation methods on DAVIS dataset")

 ## Pre-Computed Results

-Pre-computed results for TIS_0, TIS_S, and TIS_M results on DAVIS 2016 are provided in /precomputed_results.
+Pre-computed results for TIS_0, TIS_S, and TIS_M results on DAVIS 2016 are provided in the `/precomputed_results` folder.

 ## Source Code

-Source code for TIS_0 and TIS_S segmentation methods from the paper are provided in /TIS folder.
+Source code for TIS_0 and TIS_S segmentation methods from the paper are provided in the `/TIS` folder.

-Source code for the TIS_M segmentation method from paper is provided in /TIS_M folder.
+Source code for the TIS_M segmentation method from paper is provided in the `/TIS_M` folder.

+## Use

+This code is available for non-commercial research purposes only.